yvelikova/axway-open-docs/content/en/docs/apiportal_admin/customize_page_content.md

-{"title":"Additional customizations","linkTitle":"Additional customizations","weight":"7","date":"2019-07-30","description":"This section describes how you can customize other features of your API Portal:"} ﻿version="1.0" encoding="utf-8"?
-# Additional customizations
+{"title":"Additional customizations","linkTitle":"Additional customizations","weight":"7","date":"2019-07-30","description":""}

 This section describes how you can customize other features of your API Portal.

-You can customize your sign up functionality by enabling reCaptcha, or you can configure API Portal with SMTP to enable sending user registration emails.

 Add reCaptcha to sign up
 ------------------------
+You can customize your sign up functionality by enabling reCaptcha, or you can configure API Portal with SMTP to enable sending user registration emails.

 reCaptcha is a free service you can add to the API Portal sign up page to prevent spam and abuse.
 The reCaptcha plugin is available in Joomla!.

-{{&lt; alert title="Note" color="primary" &gt;}}You must have a Google user name and password to add reCaptcha.
-For more details, see [reCaptcha documentation](https://www.google.com/recaptcha/intro/index.html).{{&lt; /alert &gt;}}
+{{< alert title="" color="primary" >}}You must have a Google user name and password to add reCaptcha.
+For more details, see [reCaptcha documentation](https://www.google.com/recaptcha/intro/index.html).{{< /alert >}}

 1. Go to the [reCaptcha admin page](https://www.google.com/recaptcha/admin#list).
 2. Give a label for your site (such as `API Portal`) label, enter the API Portal domain (here `localhost.localdomain`) in the **Domains** field, and select **Register**.